IAG Bylaws adopted by the IAG Council

 - Examine questions of general scientific policy or administration, and propose actions deemed necessary.

-- Set up and dissolve Association components.
+- Establish and dissolve IAG components.

-- Approve the establishment of Inter-Commission Committees and IAG Projects.
+- Approve the establishment of Inter-commission Committees and IAG Projects.

-32. Duties of the Executive Committee
+32. Responsibilities of the IAG Executive Committee

 - Fill vacancies occurring between IAG General Assemblies, in accordance with the Statutes and Bylaws.